dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 # DATA USE AND DATA QUALITY

-[Introduction: audience, purpose, use, related only to DHIS2 LMIS or a general guidance?
-Breno: targeted to implementers and system administrators, and specific to DHIS2.
-Not for high level people, this is to be a comprehensive technical reference for implementers/sys admins... technicians.]
+This technical implementation guidance is intended for facilitating the analysis and improvement of the data quality and data use of of logistics stock data collected through DHIS2, either through monthly stock reporting forms or using the DHIS2-RTS (Real-Time Stock management system).
+It is primarily addressed to DHIS2 implementers and administrators as well as any logistics and supply chain management staff which are engaged in analysing logistics service performance at the healthcare facility level and implementing corrective action for continously improving services.

 ##	LMIS data quality

-xxx
-- unit of measure must be used consistently across organisation units and over time in order to be comparable in analytics
+Most collected and analysed logistics data, such as stock on hand or stock distributions, refers to quantities of health care products.
+In order to ensure consistency and comparability of data across Organization units and reporting periods, the unit of measures used for recording this data must also be used consistently across Organization units and reporting periods.
-- use the unit of measure which is used in the paper-based and electronic stock management systems according to national policies and procedures
+The unit of measure used for the digital reporting of stock data should correspond to national policies and procedures which also apply to paper-based reporting systems.
+If DHIS2 is integrated with an upstream, national eLMIS the unit of measure used in DHIS2 must correspond to (one of) the unit of measure(s) of the this upstream, national eLMIS system which usually feature management at the item ("Each") as well as secondary, tertiary, pallet packaging etc. level.
-- if there is a choice between different unit of measures, the system using "Each" (the smallest usable unit such as one tablet, one ampoule, one compress or one cannula) is recommended as packaging quantities between manufacturers may differ and may change xxx
+However, if there is a choice between different unit of measures, the system using "Each" (the smallest usable unit such as one tablet, one ampoule, one compress or one cannula) is recommended by default as packaging quantities may differ between manufacturers and a given manufacturer may change the packaging quantities for the same product over time.

 ### Introduction
 While logistics and supply chain management is usually associated with the production, storage and distribution of (commercial) products, the associated data is far more important but usually as invisible as the roots of a tree.
 The physical flow (storage and distribution) of goods and consignments is by far the easiest task in logistics and supply chain management while the real, albeit less obvious, challenges are managing the complex flows of associated data: obtaining accurate as well as up-to-date logistics data in a timely way and sharing them throughout the supply network in real-time in order to allow decision-making which ensures that the required quantities of required healthcare products are in the places where they are required for providing healthcare services at the time the are required.